 While there is no quick-fix approach to losing abdominal fat, thinking holistically and making real lifestyle changes can go a long way toward shedding that stubborn belly.

 The payoff?
-We’ll not only look great at the beach next summer – we’ll feel great, too.
+We’ll not only look great – we’ll feel great, too.

 Paunch Be Gone!

 While there is no one-size-fits-all way to lose that stubborn belly, there are plenty of whole-body approaches you can use to tackle your abdominal area:

 - Invest in inches.
 Instead of worrying about what you weigh, says health expert and author Marie Savard, MD, toss the scale and simply focus on what your tape measure says.
 Shaving just a couple inches of visceral fat from your waistline can drastically reduce your chances of developing heart disease, diabetes and many types of cancer.

 - Manage your stress level.
 Everyone lives with what nutritional expert Pamela Peeke, MD, MPH, calls “annoying but livable” stress.
 But chronic stress that results from caregiving, marriage woes or job problems can actually pack on pounds in our midsections.
 Find time for yourself, create a support system, practice meditation and relaxation techniques, and learn to laugh – which not only reduces stress hormones but actually boosts your immune system.

 - Eat more frequently in smaller quantities.
 Instead of consuming three huge meals, boost your metabolism by eating several well-balanced, smaller meals throughout the day.
 Work in fruits and veggies in place of sweets and refined carbs.

 - Rely on fat-burning fats.
 Don’t fall into the trap of thinking that dietary fat is bad for you.
 Simply concentrate on eating healthy fats, like the essential fatty acids found in fish, nuts, seeds and avocados, as well as in olive, seed and nut oils.